Yeltz 1 Stafford 1

 The mighty Yeltz are still looking for their first victory after Stafford Rangers earned a 1-1 draw with a late equaliser at The Grove on Monday night.

 N.B.
-Doc has found the time to produce a for September for all of you who are interested.
+Doc has found the time to produce a new fixtures poster for September for all of you who are interested.

 Match Report from DJ